Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 Linked documents

-1.1 These procedures provide a broad framework for the conduct and design of central examinations.
+1.1 These procedures provide guidance for the conduct and design of central examinations.

 2. Scope and application